by Aaron Payne

 Only disclaimers that I can give on “The Deuce of Spades” are the following:

 - I have not tried to open a beer bottle with it, although they say that it’s designed for that as well, so I assume this works just fine. 😉

 - Mine has held up very well with many instances of digging in various types of ground etc, although it is aluminum and very light… I think as long as you are not jabbing it into rocks repeatedly it will hold up for a very long time.

 If you are like me and want to cut weight in your backpack (counting ounces/minimalist) it always becomes a question of balance between size/weight and function.
 “The Deuce of Spades” lightweight trowel is super lightweight, small and a very useful tool.
 It is definitely a part of my core gear.
 You can find them [here] and here: [Amazon]

-NOTE: WenOut received nothing from the makers of “The Deuce of Spades” for this review.
+NOTE: WenOut received nothing from the manufacturer for my review.